Genocides in history (World War I through World War II): The Holocaust

 In Czechoslovakia, Greece, the Netherlands, and Yugoslavia (whose territories were divided into the German-Italian Puppet state Independent State of Croatia run by the Ustaše and the German Occupied Territory of the Military Commander in Serbia governed by Milan Nedić's Government of National Salvation), over 70 percent were murdered.
-In The Independent State of Croatia, Ustaše and the German Army carried out extermination of Jews as well as Roma in Ustaše-run concentration camps like Jasenovac, while a considerable number of Jews were rounded up by the Ustaše and turned over to the Germans for extermination in Nazi Germany.
+In The Independent State of Croatia, Ustaše and the German Army carried out extermination of Jews as well as Roma in Ustaše-run concentration camps like Jasenovac, while a considerable number of Jews were rounded up by the Ustaše, who turned them over to the Germans, who exterminated them in Nazi Germany.
 In the Territory of the Military Commander in Serbia, the German Army carried out the extermination of Jews as well as Roma with support and assistance from Milan Nedić's regime and Dimitrije Ljotić's fascist organisation Yugoslav National Movement (Zbor), who had joint control over the Banjica concentration camp with the German Army in Belgrade.
 50 to 70 percent were murdered in Romania, Belgium and Hungary.
 It is likely that a similar proportion were killed in Belarus and Ukraine, but these figures are less certain.
 Countries with notably lower proportions of deaths include Bulgaria, Denmark, France, Italy, and Norway.
 Albania was the only country occupied by Germany that had a significantly larger Jewish population in 1945 than in 1939.
 About two hundred native Jews and over a thousand refugees were provided with false documents, hidden when necessary, and generally treated as honored guests in the country.
-Additionally, Japan, as an Axis member, had its own unique response to German policies regarding Jews; see Shanghai Ghetto.
+Additionally, Japan, as an Axis member, implemented its own unique response to German policies regarding Jews; see Shanghai Ghetto.

-In addition to those who died in extermination camps, another 800,000 to one million Jews were murdered by the Einsatzgruppen in the occupied Soviet territories (an approximate figure, since the Einsatzgruppen murders were frequently undocumented).
+In addition to the Jews who died in extermination camps, another 800,000 to one million Jews were murdered by the Einsatzgruppen in the occupied Soviet territories (an approximate figure, since the Einsatzgruppen murders were frequently undocumented).
 Many more died through execution or of disease and malnutrition in the ghettos of Poland before they could be deported.